7 Plugins to Encourage User-Generated Content Submissions on Your WordPress Site

 - Integrates with e-commerce

-For those of you who want to skip the free WordPress plugin options and go straight for the feature-loaded premium ones, this one here is the premium version of #5.
-It does everything the free plugin does, and much, much more.
+For those of you who want to skip the free WordPress plugin options and go straight for the feature-loaded premium ones, Frontend Publishing Pro is a great option.

 - Responsive form design

 - Cross-theme compatibility